unik-name/help-unikname/docs/3-unikname-connect/howto-integrate-unikname-connect.md

 ### Unikname and Social Authentication

-<uniknameconnect/> can be used as a social authentication option.
+<brand name="UNC"/> can be used as a social authentication option.

 In this example, **platform101.net** demo website has been coded and setup to sign-in with social authentication.
 The user can choose between Facebook, Google, Twitter and Unikname Connect.